 Part 4: Complete an on-site interview

-- prerequisite coursework is verified (to determine if all prerequisites will be completed by the end of the spring semester) and
+- prerequisite coursework is verified (to determine if all prerequisites will be completed by the end of the summer semester) and

 - GPAs (cumulative, combined science/math coursework, and prerequisite coursework) are verified to ensure a 2.5 (on a 4.0 scale) or higher

 Applicants who meet these two conditions will be invited to complete the UIC PharmD Supplemental Application.
-If the prerequisite coursework cannot be fully verified or the GPA requirement is not met, the applicants will receive a follow-up email.
+If the prerequisite coursework cannot be fully verified or the GPA requirement is not met, the applicants will receive a follow-up email with further guidance.

 Part 5: If successfully admitted, pay the acceptance deposit

-Applicants who have completed the UIC PharmD Supplemental Application and have the required letters of recommendation and PCAT scores in PharmCAS will have their application materials reviewed by the Admissions Committee.
+Applicants who have completed the UIC PharmD Supplemental Application and have the required letters of recommendation in PharmCAS will have their application materials reviewed by the Admissions Committee.

 Applicants receive a status update when the admissions review is completed.

-After a holistic review by the Admissions Committee, a select number of highly qualified applicants will be invited to complete a half-day, on-site admissions visit.
-The visit to the preferred campus consists of information sessions with student panels and faculty, on-site MMI interviews, and a writing assessment.
+After a holistic review by the Admissions Committee, a select number of highly qualified applicants will be invited to complete an admission interview.
+Until further notice, admission interviews will take place in a virtual online format, led by students, staff and faculty from the preferred campus.
+The admission interview consists of information sessions with student panels and faculty, interviews in the multiple mini interview (MMI) format, and a writing assessment.